DecisionsDev/decisions-bai-gettingstarted/gs_topics/tut_bai_gs_custom_lsn.md

 -   Add generic widgets and define them for your data.
 -   Organize the elements in your dashboard.

 **Note:** In this task, you add "My" to the names of the custom dashboard and widgets.
 Other users might already be using these names.
-To distinquish your elements from those of other users, prefix the names of your elements with your initials, for example, John Doe uses JDMy.
+To distinquish your elements from those of other users, prefix the names of your elements with your initials, for example, John Doe uses JD.

 **Optional:** If you do not want to create the custom dashboard, you can import it from this GitHub repository: